Dennis Marks (screenwriter): Work with Marvel

 In the early 1980s, Broadax recommended to Marks that he should try writing for Marvel Productions, who were looking to bring Spider-Man back to the screen.
 Marks had met with Marvel's creative figurehead, Stan Lee, when he had appeared on Wonderama; and after a couple of presentations, Marks was hired.
 He wrote for the 1981 Spider-Man series, produced and wrote for Spider-Man and His Amazing Friends and wrote for The Incredible Hulk.
-In all three he also provided voices, he acted the role of the Green Goblin in both Spider-Man series, was Dr Faustus in one episode of Amazing Friends and provided several additional voices for The Incredible Hulk.
+In all three he also provided voices, he voiced the Green Goblin in both Spider-Man series, Doctor Faustus in one episode of Amazing Friends, and additional voices in The Incredible Hulk.

 Marks later acquired the rights to the Dungeon & Dragons role-playing game brand for a television show.
 Marks made a verbal and written pitch to Dungeon & Dragons creator Gary Gygax, which was accepted.
 This led to the creation of Marvel's Dungeons & Dragons TV series.
 Although heavily involved in its creation, and by his own account creating the concept of the series protagonists being lost in a fantasy world through a fairground ride; he would not see the production through.
-Marvel fired Marks in 1983, after disagreements with the TV networks.
+Marvel fired Marks in 1983 after disagreements with the TV networks.

 Later work

-Marks continued writing and producing stories for cartoon shows, and in the second half of the 1980s worked on Galtar and the Golden Lance (1985), The Transformers (1985) and several short animated retellings of Christian stories.
-He also wrote the story for 1987 animated television film Yogi Bear and the Magical Flight of the Spruce Goose to which he also provided the soundtrack and lyrics, and was a writer for a few episodes of Foofur.
+Marks continued writing and producing stories for cartoon shows and, in the second half of the 1980s, worked on Galtar and the Golden Lance (1985), The Transformers (1985) and several short animated retellings of Christian stories.
+He also wrote the story for 1987 animated television film Yogi Bear and the Magical Flight of the Spruce Goose to which he also provided the soundtrack and lyrics, and he was a writer for a few episodes of Foofur.

 His work in the 1990s saw the release of Jetsons: The Movie (1990), his only original story that was released to cinemas.
 He wrote for Teenage Mutant Ninja Turtles (1990–1991), and his work on Tom & Jerry Kids (1990) led to his screenplay for Tom and Jerry: The Movie.
 He died at his home in Los Angeles in 2006 of pancreatic cancer.